milandekruijf/minishell/README.md

 ### Debugging

-To run the program in debug mode, use the following command in the project root directory.
+In order to debug the program, you musth have [Valgrind](https://valgrind.org) installed.
+Run the following command in the project root directory to run in debug mode.

 ```sh
 make debug